photoprism/photoprism-docs/docs/getting-started/index.md

 !!! info ""
     RAW file conversion and TensorFlow will be disabled on servers with less than 2 GB of physical memory.
-    If you're running out of memory - or other system resources - while indexing, please reduce the [number of workers](https://docs.photoprism.org/getting-started/config-options/)
+    If you're running out of memory - or other system resources - while indexing, try reducing the [number of workers](https://docs.photoprism.org/getting-started/config-options/)
-    to a reasonably small value in `docker-compose.yml` (depending on your CPU and expectations).
+    to a reasonably small value in `docker-compose.yml` (depending on the performance of the server).
     As a measure of last resort, you may disable using TensorFlow for image classification and facial recognition.

 Our Web UI works with most modern browsers, and runs best on Chrome, Chromium, Safari, Firefox, and Edge.